-Users must select one VSS edition and activate the license online or offline before the trial expires.
-Otherwise, the camera live view, playback, and recording services will stop after a 60-day trial.
-The user can use the edition selector on the VSS website to select the suitable VSS edition and the license calculator on the download page to calculate the required license.
+Users must select one VSS edition and activate the licenses online or offline before the trial expires.
+The camera live view, playback, and recording services will stop after a 60-day trial.

 Online activation

 If the VSS station has internet access, activate the license using the online activation method.
 The license request file of the VSS station (.req file) will be sent to the licensing server via the internet automatically.
 The licensed file (.lic file) will be received from the licensing server if the activation process is successful.